jckuri/DeepRL-Collaboration-and-Competition/Report.md

 ### Part 4.
 How I implemented my MADDPG Agent

+First, I put each class in a separate file, resulting in more Python files: Tennis.ipynb, ddpg.py, maddpg.py, model.py, ounoise.py, and replay_buffer.py.

 The replay buffer and the method step were deleted from the DDPG module.
 Now both concepts are centralized in the MADDPG class:

 ```